Rock for Choice: Background

 The genesis for Rock for Choice came from an interview that Sue Cummings did with L7 for the LA Weekly, in which the band said they were planning to advertise one of their upcoming local shows as "Rock Against Coat Hangers" and donate the proceeds to a pro-abortion rights group.
 Sue encouraged the band to consider expanding their gig to a larger scale, contending that since there had been many benefit concerts performed in the past in the United States to help resolve famine abroad, it would be appropriate to have similar concerts raising funds for abortion access (which she saw as a more pressing and relevant issue to Americans).
 Cummings asked the band if they would be willing to invite other artists to play the show, contacted several feminist organizations to find a sponsor, and arranged a meeting with the Feminist Majority Foundation when they agreed to participate.

-The Rock for Choice concert series originated at about the same time as the Riot Grrrl movement, made up of a new generation of feminists and rock bands originating in Olympia, Washington.
-Both Rock for Choice and Riot Grrrl were reacting to the early 1990s bombing of abortion clinics by certain fringe elements of the pro-life movement, and were often associated in the public's mind as a single movement, although few Riot Grrrl bands, with the exception of Bikini Kill, ever played Rock for Choice shows.
+The Rock for Choice concert series originated at about the same time as the Riot Grrl movement, made up of a new generation of feminists and rock bands originating in Olympia, Washington.
+Both Rock for Choice and Riot Grrrl were reacting to the early 1990s bombing of abortion clinics by certain fringe elements of the anti-abortion movement and were often associated in the public's mind as a single movement, although few Riot Grrrl bands, with the exception of Bikini Kill, ever played Rock for Choice shows.
 But Rock for Choice formed an important cultural bridge between the baby boomer feminists of the 1970s, who had organized the Feminist Majority, and the generation X feminists of the 1990s music scene.

 The concert series evolved into an organization managed by the Feminist Majority Foundation, which released a number of compilation albums featuring artists that supported Rock for Choice.
 The album Spirit of '73: Rock for Choice included fourteen female artists of the 90s singing hits from the 70s and was named based on the Roe v.
 Wade Supreme Court decision in 1973.

-The final Rock for Choice concert was held in 2001 and was emceed by actress Gillian Anderson.
+The final Rock for Choice concert was held in 2001 and was attended by actress Gillian Anderson.